Informasjonsforvaltning/norvoc/vocabularies/public-service-type/README.md

 Controlled vocabulary for predefined Public Service Types

-The vocabulary is published to: https://data.norge.no/vocabulary/public-service-type
+The URI for this vocabulary is https://data.norge.no/vocabulary/public-service-type#

 [_Norwegian Digitalization Agency / Digitaliseringsdirektoratet_](https://digdir.no/)